 Monica was born and raised in Weyburn, Saskatchewan.
-While she has no immediate family members working in agriculture, she did hear a lot of first-hand accounts about faming life when she worked as a waitress at a local coffee shop.
+While she has no immediate family members working in agriculture, she did hear a lot of first-hand accounts about faming life when she worked as a waitress at a local coffee shop in high school.
 Monica attended the University of Saskatchewan, where she earned her bachelor’s degree in psychology in 2015.
 During her final year of university, she wrote for the U of S student newspaper, the Sheaf.

 Prior to working at Ag-West Bio, Monica was the Marketing Summer Student at the Western Development Curatorial Centre in 2014, where she got to write some lovely radio commercials and conduct market research.
 At Ag-West Bio, Monica’s duties range from creating e-promos to making sure everyone has enough coffee to get through the day.
-She provides both administrative and communications support for events and conferences, and is also on the media relations sub-committee for Saskatchewan’s Global Biotech Week 2016, which Ag-West Bio coordinates.
-Monica has no children, but aspires to maybe own a dog one day.
+She provides both administrative and communications support for events and conferences, and managed media relations for Saskatchewan’s Global Biotech Week 2016, which Ag-West Bio coordinates.
+Monica has no kids, but aspires to maybe own a dog one day.

 Corporate Secretary and Executive Assistant: Lana Mollard

 Lana was born in Humboldt, Saskatchewan and raised in Saskatoon, Saskatchewan.
 She graduated from Secretarial Business School, returning to school in 2000 to refresh her skills at the Saskatoon Business College.